bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 00:01:59

-Yeah, I've been working on Bitcoin Core since 2017.
+I've been working on Bitcoin Core since 2017.
 I mostly review stuff hanging around in the wallet, but I also like to test completely random stuff and review it.
 So I've looked at some of James' work and other people's.